EmmanDizon/cicd-github-reactjs-s3/README.md

-# CI/CD Setup Guide: React + GitHub Actions + AWS S3
+## CI/CD Setup Guide: React + GitHub Actions + AWS S3

-## This documentation teaches you how to automatically deploy your react app to s3 via github actions
+This documentation teaches you how to automatically deploy your react app to s3 via github actions.

+### Prerequisites

-### This step is for those who already have AWS organization (dev, staging and so on).
+This step is for those who already have AWS organization (dev, staging and so on).
 If you don't have yet, set it up first.
 Check out my repo `aws-organization-instruction`

+---

 ## 1. Access & Authentication (NO ROOT USAGE)